 Which normative expectations are placed on our body, on our sexuality or on love?
 Who am I?
 What makes a person a person?
 Who decides what happens to a person’s body?
 What is love and where does love begin?
 What significance does love have in society?
 Does the body, sexuality and love inevitably belong together or do they exist independently of each other?
 Would sexuality or love be imaginable without a body?
 How important is the body in the digital world?
 What would I be without my body?
 What would my body be without me?

 We welcome any kind of contribution, including scientific essays, contributions from university groups, book reviews, poems, comics and cartoons.
 And also anything else that you can think of.
-We are not only looking for scientific contributions, but also opinion pieces and journalistic essays!
-You can write a piece in English or German.
+You can write in German as well as in English.
 Depending on the format you want to submit, the desired number of words varies.
-For example, we are looking for essays with around 1,500 words.
-Please submit your first draft by the 18th of December 2017.
+For example, we are looking for essays with about 1750 words.
+Please submit your first draft by the 2nd of July, 2018.

 Guidelines for contributions in sozusagen

 All contributions should use non-discriminatory language that is gender inclusive.
 This means writing both female and male pronouns (“he” and “she” or a neutral pronoun such as “they”).